 There may be situations in which you may wish to install your own libraries into a different location.
 For example, you may not have sufficient administrative privileges to write to the system directory, or you may wish to keep your own libraries separate from the standard libraries.
-Whatever the reason is, your can store your library files in any location you want and set up the IKARUS_LIBRARY_PATH environment variable to point to these locations.
-The value of IKARUS_LIBRARY_PATH is a colon-separated list of directories in which Ikarus will search.
+Whatever the reason is, your can store your library files in any location you want and set up the IKARUS\LIBRARY\PATH environment variable to point to these locations.
+The value of IKARUS\LIBRARY\PATH is a colon-separated list of directories in which Ikarus will search.

 For example, suppose your script imports the (streams derived) library.
 First, Ikarus will map the library name to the file path streams/derived.ss.
-Suppose that Ikarus was installed using the --prefix /usr/local configuration option, and suppose further that the value of IKARUS_LIBRARY_PATH is set by the user to be /home/john/ikarus-libraries:/home/john/srfis.
-Ikarus will search in the following locations in sequence until it finds the file it is looking for.
+Suppose that Ikarus was installed using the --prefix /usr/local configuration option, and suppose further that the value of IKARUS\LIBRARY\PATH is set to /home/john/ikarus-libraries:/hom Ikarus will search in the following locations in sequence until it finds the file it is looking for.